MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 If you change your mind about the classification and protection, or later need to modify your settings, simply repeat this process with your new settings.

 The classification and protection that you specified stays with the file, even if you email the file or save it to another location.
 If you protected the file, you can track how people are using it and if necessary, revoke access to it.
 For more information, see [Track and revoke your protected documents when you use Azure Information Protection](client-track-revoke.md).

-#### File types supported for classification and protection

-Classification-only is supported for the following file types.
-Other file types support classification when they are also protected.

-- **Microsoft Visio**: .vsdx, .vsdm, .vssx, .vssm, .vsd, .vdw, .vst​

-- **Microsoft Project**: .mpp, .mpt​

-- **Microsoft Publisher**: .pub​

-- **Microsoft Office 97, Office 2010, Office 2003**: .xls, .xlt, .doc, .dot, .ppt, .pps, .pot​

-- **Microsoft XPS**: .xps .oxps​

-- **Images**: .jpg, .jpe, .jpeg, .jif, .jfif, .jfi.png, .tif, .tiff​

-- **SolidWorks**: .sldprt, .slddrw, .sldasm​

-- **Autodesk Design Review 2013**: .dwfx​

-- **Adobe Photoshop**: .psd​

-- **Digital Negative**: .dng

-Protection using the Rights Management service is supported for the file types documented in the [File API configuration](../develop/file-api-configuration.md).
-This protection can be applied automatically when you select a label that your administrator has configured, or you can specify your own protection settings by using [permission levels](../deploy-use/configure-usage-rights.md#rights-included-in-permissions-levels).

 ## Other instructions